GSA/idmanagement.gov/_playbooks/playbook-dds.md

 1. A delegation of authority through an agency policy.
 2. A delegated digital signature standard operating procedure.
-3. Signed user agreements from the Authorizing Sponsor and Delegated Digital Signature Certificate Recipient.
+3. An appointment form signed by the Role Holder or Authorizing Sponsor and a signed user agreement from the Delegated Digital
+Signature Certificate Recipient.
 4. Senior security official approval.